-WORD LoadAppS eg(hBlock, hFile, wSegID) HANDLE hBlock; / handle of module information block / / HANDLE hFile; WORD wSegID; / handle of executable file / segment identifier / The LoadAppSeg function loads a segment carded segment.
-The segment is identified b to the given application.
-Parameters hBlock Specifies the segment selector for the seg tion block. ment containing the module informa- hFile Identifies the executable file that contains MS-DOS file handle.
-(This handle is -1 is wSegID Identifies the segment that the function sl hould reload.
-Return Value The return value is a selector for the segmer wise, it is zero. at if the function is successful.
-Other- Comments The information block in the Windows (new parameter specifies the linker version numb offsets to those tables, heap and stack sizes, Windows header, see the Microsoft Window er, the length of various tables of data, and so on.
-For a description of the The third parameter, wSegID , is determined by the linker at link time.
+WORD LoadAppSeg(hBlock, hFile, wSegID) / handle of module information block HANDLE hBlock; / HANDLE hFile: / handle of executable file / WORD wSegID; / segment identifier / The LoadAppSeg function loads a segment for the first time or reloads a discarded segment.
+The segment is identified by the wSegID parameter and belongs to the given application.
+Parameters hBlock Specifies the segment selector for the segment containing the module information block. hFile Identifies the executable file that contains the application.
+This parameter is an MS-DOS file handle.
+(This handle is -1 if the file is not open.) wSegID Identifies the segment that the function should reload.
+Return Value The return value is a selector for the segment if the function is successful.
+Otherwise, it is zero.
+Comments The information block in the Windows (new-style) header identified by the hBlock parameter specifies the linker version number, the length of various tables of data, offsets to those tables, heap and stack sizes, and so on.
+For a description of the Windows header, see the Microsoft Windows Programmer's Reference, Volume 4.
+The third parameter, wSegID, is determined by the linker at link time.